Year 12 Food Studies Units 3 and 4

 - research skills

-- the ability to identify, analyse, explain and compare a range of food-based information from websites, TV shows or magazines.
-You will learn how to trust the information you are presented with
+- the ability to identify, analyse, explain and compare a range of food-based information from websites, TV shows or social media.
+You will learn how to validate the information you are presented with.

 Requirements